 The Home Mortgage Disclosure Act, or HMDA, was enacted in order to begin collecting data that could be used in a variety of ways.
 Without its passage, it would be difficult for policymakers and officials to know if discriminatory or even predatory lending practices were taking place.

-Thanks to the creation of this act in 1975, the HMDA is now the most "comprehensive source of publicly available information about the U.S. mortgage market," according to the CFPB.
-Not only can public officials access this important information about lending practice and borrowing trends, but consumers can use it to glean insights about housing and mortgage rates as well.
+Thanks to the creation of this act in 1975, HMDA data is now the most "comprehensive source of publicly available information about the U.S. mortgage market," according to the CFPB.
+Not only can public officials access this important information about lending practice and borrowing trends, but consumers, researchers and economists can use it to glean insights about housing and mortgage rates as well.

 Related: 3 Questions Mortgage Lenders Can't Ask